Skip to content

 • Predictable access controls

-This is why governance readiness for Copilot is not a licensing decision — it’s a maturity decision.
+This is why Copilot readiness for SharePoint is not only a licensing decision.
+It is also a governance maturity decision.

 Moving Forward Without Over-Engineering Governance